kiegroup/dashboard-builder/builder/src/main/standalone-demo/README.md

         C:\ cd <target_directory>\dashbuilder-demo
         start-demo.bat

-  NOTE: The application uses an auto deployable H2 embedded database which it's automatically created when you run it for the very first time.
+  NOTE: The application uses an auto-deployable embedded H2 database which it's automatically created when you start the app for the very first time.
 The database initialization procedure it takes a few minutes.
 Furthermore, you should take into account that the H2 database downgrades the application performance compared with other databases like PostgreSQL, MySQL, normally used in production environments.